helm/community/hips/hip-00xx-sequencing.md

 1. A weight based system, similar to Helm hooks
     - Static numbering of the order is more challenging to develop and maintain
     - Modifying the order can lead to cascading changes.
-    - Dynamically named system solves these problems for the application developers.
+    - Dynamically named system solves these problems for the application distributors.

 ## Open issues

-- Should this featureset take into account allowing Application developers to declare custom "readiness" definitions for given resources, besides the default?
+- Should this featureset take into account allowing application distributors to declare custom "readiness" definitions for given resources, besides the default?
 - How will `--wait` and `--wait-for-jobs` work with sequencing annotations?
 - Chart dependencies should be part of the Chart.yaml instead.